brandon-rhodes/dot-emacs/README.md

 docstring does not give you enough information, then the next best place is usually a Google search for "Emacs wiki <variable-name>" which will hopefully unlock a trove of information at http://emacswiki.org.

+## Crib sheet

+Here are useful keystrokes that I need to remember here in Spring 2024, as I’m getting used to `eglot-mode`, which I have not used before:

+    eglot-code-actions  I should bind this to something (mouse already works). middle mouse   Brings up actions associated with the current line. eglot-rename   Seems to rename all instances of a symbol.
+Worth binding?
+    C-h .
+Show documentation for symbol under point! (eldoc) M-.
+I’ve used this for years, to jump to definition.
+    M-?
+But this is new to me: show where something is referenced!

+Questions: why does clicking on a line with a ruff complaint not show suggestions for fixing it?